Red Herring Book Club

 usually have copies of the current month's book available for you to check

 out at the Ask a Librarian desk on the First Floor.

-The theme for May through August 2014 is Chicago Crimes.
+The theme for September through November 2014 is 2013 Award Winners.

 Discussions are held in the Teen Quiet Study Room on the First Floor of the Main Library on the third Friday of the month at 1 p.m.

 While tending to the wounded on the battlefields of France during World War I, Bess Crawford discovers that an officer from her father's regiment who had killed five people in India and England is still alive, and sets out to clear her father's name.

 Winner of the Agatha Award for Best Historical Novel 2013.

 An international spy thriller about a former CIA agent who moves with her family to Luxembourg where everything is suspicious and nothing is as it seems.